Geli Raubal

 Angela Maria "Geli" Raubal ([ˈɡeːli ˈʁaʊbal]; 4 June 1908 – 18 September 1931) was an Austrian woman who was the half-niece of Adolf Hitler.
 Born in Linz, Austria-Hungary, she was the second child and eldest daughter of Leo Raubal Sr. and Hitler's half-sister, Angela Raubal.
-Raubal lived in close contact with her uncle Adolf from 1925 until her presumed suicide in 1931.
+Raubal lived in close contact with her half-uncle Adolf from 1925 until her presumed suicide in 1931.

 Life

-Angela Maria "Geli" Raubal was born in Linz, Austria-Hungary, where she was raised with her brother Leo and sister Elfriede.
+Angela Maria "Geli" Raubal was born in Linz, Austria-Hungary on 4 June 1908, where she was raised with her brother Leo and sister Elfriede.
 Her father died at the age of 31 when Geli was two.
 She and Elfriede accompanied their mother when she became Hitler's housekeeper in 1925; Raubal was 17 at the time and spent the next six years in close contact with her half-uncle, who was 19 years her senior.
 Her mother was given a position as housekeeper at the Berghof near Berchtesgaden in 1928.
 Raubal moved into Hitler's Munich apartment in 1929 when she enrolled in medicine at Ludwig Maximilian University but she did not complete her studies.

 As Hitler rose to power as leader of the Nazi Party, he was domineering and possessive of Raubal, keeping control of her.
 When he discovered in December 1927 that she was having a relationship with his chauffeur, Emil Maurice, he forced her to end the affair and dismissed Maurice from his service.
 After that he did not allow her to associate with friends and attempted to have himself or someone he trusted near her at all times, accompanying her on shopping trips, to the cinema and to the opera.